ethan-gr/GenomicLocalizationOfMendelianDeseases/README.md

 # Results and Discussion

 # Conclusion

 # Methods
+In this study, mutation positions associated with various diseases and conditions were obtained from the ClinVar database.
+Specifically, mutations linked to Mendelian diseases were identified based on their correspondence to entries in the OMIM database.
+Additionally, genomic coordinates of coding regions were retrieved from the GeneCode database.
+Data preprocessing, including file cleaning, was conducted using bash scripting.
+Subsequently, the positions of Mendelian disease mutations were mapped to the corresponding genomic regions using Python 3.0.

 # References
 [1] Rahit, K. T. H., & Tarailo-Graovac, M. (2020).
 Genetic modifiers and rare mendelian disease.
 Genes, 11(3), 239.